oprobst/Spannungsmodul/README.md

 When the module is connected to power, it waits a few seconds for user input (defined by constant SEC_TILL_ON, default is 10 sec).
 Every button operation in OFF mode will increase this wait time.
 When the button is pushed less than 1 sec, the wait time will be increased by StartupTimer#SMALL_TIMER_VALUE (default = 10min).
 When pushed longer than a second, it will be increased by StartupTimer#BIG_TIMER_VALUE (default = 60min).
 This time is calculated based on the initial start-up of the module (first connectivity with supply voltage).
 The current wait time is visualized by the status LED: Long blink interval means a big waiting duration, short blink interval means that the system waits a complete small timer duration until it starts.
 A very short flash signals end of wait time visualization.
 This will apply every 15 seconds when waiting in OFF mode.

 When the wait time is exposed, the system will signal two times short-long blinking.
-Then it activates the relay and mosfet transistor.
+Then it activates the mosfet transistors.
 It changes to status ON.

 ### Voltage monitoring